emmanuel-karanja/fleet-simplify-tech-assessment/readme.txt

   **you need an active internet connection because the app connects to a remote mongodb cluster.

-   The app URL is 'https://infinite-ravine-72089.herokuapp.com/' on Heroku.

- 1. The app uses JWT for authentication.
+ 3. The app uses JWT for authentication.
 The JWT is sent via na Authorization header prefixed 'Bearer ' or 'Token ' (that space is required, so the thing will  be  like 'Token XXXXXX' where XXXXXX is the JWT token.
 Be sure to set that in your header before sending requests to CRUD posts and Comments.

- 2. Navigate to 'http://localhost:3000/ping' to check if the server is responding.
+ 4. Navigate to 'http://localhost:3000/ping' or 'https://infinite-ravine-72089.herokuapp.com/ping' to check
+    if the server is responding.
+It should return JSON:
+   {
+       response : 'pong'
+   }

+   **API ROOT will refer to either 'https://infinite-ravine-72089.herokuapp.com/' or 'http://localhost:3000'
+     if you are running a local deployment
- 3. Navigate to 'http://localhost:3000/users/register' to register a user.
+ 5. Navigate to 'http://localhost:3000/users/register' to register a user.
 You must provide

    {
      "firstName":"user first name",